- Download our Moving to the Netherlands Guide (PDF)

 The Dutch are among the most liberal people in the world, so more conservative expats may experience some culture shock in the Netherlands.
 Prostitution is legal and regulated, and is openly on display in Amsterdam's red light districts.
-Though marijuana is technically illegal, it is decriminalised for personal use and is sold in coffee shops across the capital.
+Though marijuana is technically illegal, it is decriminalised for personal use and is sold in coffee shops across the country.

 Making new friends can be difficult for expats moving to the Netherlands, especially if they don't speak Dutch, and establishing a social circle often takes a lot of effort.
 That said, the Dutch say it like it is and expats will know exactly where they stand with locals.
 This can seem abrasive, but having an open mind and a sense of humour will go a long way to easing the transition to life in the Netherlands.

 Language barrier in the Netherlands

 The Dutch language could be the biggest hurdle for new arrivals.
 Locals are often multilingual, and in the big cities most speak reasonable English, French or German.
 However, unless expats can speak some Dutch, they could end up feeling isolated.

 Once they can speak Dutch, most expats find that locals seem friendlier, more helpful and more encouraging.
 There are several options for learning Dutch, including private individual lessons and intensive courses at language centres and universities.
 The latter is the most efficient for expats working in the Netherlands.
 The courses are designed to teach individuals to speak Dutch quickly and offer a wealth of invaluable information about Dutch culture and history.

 Work culture in the Netherlands